krashanoff/whoami/_posts/2025-01-30-digital-nomad.md

 I thought it prudent at this point to reflect on my own experience, lessons, and learnings up to this point.

 <aside>
-I really wrote this when I really was at this low point in my visa application process.
+I wrote this when I really was at this low point in my visa application process.
 Do take my thoughts with a grain of salt and a heaping tablespoon of empathy, please.
 I only thought to include them for completeness' sake.
 </aside>

 ## On my mental state